stuffedchicken/EternalHunger-FoundryVTT/README.md

 # Eternal Hunger for FoundryVTT!

 Implements basic character and item sheets for playing Eternal Hunger by stuffedchicken in Foundry VTT.
-Eternal Hunger is a modern vampire roleplaying game based on the lineage of Into the Odd, Electric Bastionland, Cairn, and Liminal Horror.
+Eternal Hunger is a modern vampire roleplaying game based on the lineage of Into the Odd, Electric Bastionland, EternalHunger, and Liminal Horror.

-The code is based on the Cairn system for FoundryVTT.
+The code is based on the EternalHunger system for FoundryVTT.

 ## Installation - Auto Installer (Recommended)